dart-lang/sdk/runtime/vm/service/service.md

   // of children.
   int size;

-  // Subdivisons of this bucket of memory.
+  // Subdivisions of this bucket of memory.
   ProcessMemoryItem[] children;
 }
 ```